 At first, it’ll likely feel difficult to bypass your fears in this way.
 But over time, you’ll realize that this is the best way to learn new behaviors and grow as a person – by mentally creating the space for growth to take place, even when we think we aren’t ready or will fail.

 The more we can willingly test our abilities, the more we learn about ourselves and the more resilient we become.

 4. Build your confidence, self-esteem, and self-efficacy

-There is only one way to build our self-efficacy.
+There is only one way to build confidence and become more resilient.
 And it’s a mix of two things;

 - Having the courage to move forward even before you feel confident in your abilities

 - Accepting the result even when it’s undesirable

 Notice how both of these take no consideration for our expectations or desires?

 That’s because real inner confidence doesn’t always come from achieving what we want.
 It can come from knowing what we can endure.
 It’s a feedback loop.
 A loop that sees you go through the challenging periods and come out of it for the better.

 It’s akin to the saying, ‘What doesn’t kill you makes you stronger.’